 Below is the top 7 difference between Current Assets vs Non-Current Assets:

-Current assets are also termed short term assets as they are held for up to 1 financial years or 1 operating cycle of the business.
-These assets are intended for consumption or sale within the same year and for the day to day running of the business.
+Current assets are also termed short-term assets as they are held for up to 1 financial year or 1 operating cycle of the business.
+These assets are intended for consumption or sale within the same year and the day to day running of the business.
 They form an integral part of the working capital of the business.

 Example: Cash and Cash balances, Accounts receivables, prepaid expenses

 Noncurrent assets also termed “long-term assets” are those that are planned to be used for a longer duration of time by the company.
 Their values are not realized during one operating cycle and are only sold only on depletion, becoming obsolete or less productive.

 Current assets are further split into more liquid and liquid current assets.
 Any assets that can be converted into cash within 90 days are the more liquid assets.
 Examples are – bank balances, cheques, cash & cash balances, accounts receivables with a period of up to 90 days, concise term investment funds, marketable securities, etc.

 The liquid or lesser liquid current assets are those that can be converted to cash from a period of 90 days to 1 year, like Inventory, prepaid expenses, receivables up to 1 year, etc.